JennyAmy/JennyAmy/README.md

 <hr/>

-I am a results-driven Full Stack Software Developer with over four years of hands-on experience in creating robust enterprise solutions within the FinTech and banking sectors, leveraging technologies such as .NET(C#), Angular, and Azure.
+I am a results-driven Senior Full Stack Software Developer with over five years of hands-on experience in creating robust enterprise solutions within the FinTech and banking sectors, using technologies such as .NET(C#), Angular and Azure.

-Throughout my career, I have been entrusted with the responsibility of upgrading, maintaining, and spearheading the end-to-end development of a wide array of solutions, including credit applications, banking systems, insurance platforms, administrative portals, and payment solutions.
+Throughout my career, I have been entrusted with the responsibility of upgrading, maintaining, and managing the end-to-end development of a wide array of solutions, including credit applications, banking systems, insurance platforms, administrative portals, and payment solutions.

 My expertise extends to seamlessly integrating with payment services and developing high-performing web APIs to facilitate smooth transaction processing.